2022 World Singles Ninepin Bowling Classic Championships – Men's sprint

 The men's sprint event at the 2022 World Singles Ninepin Bowling Classic Championships was held in Elva, Estonia on 25 May 2022.

-Gold medal was won by Austrian Matthias Zatschkowitsch, who defeated Hungarian Zsombor Zapletan in the final.
+Gold medal was won by Austrian Matthias Zatschkowitsch, who defeated Hungarian Zsombor Zapletán in the final.
 Bronze medals went to semi-finalists Frenchman Frédéric Koell and Romanian Bogdan Horatiu Dudas.

 Results

 Starting places

 The starting places have been allocated on the basis of each nation achievements during the previous championships.

-Draw
+Schedule

 The players were drawn into bouts with the reservation that competitors from the same country can not play in the first round against each other.